 Marlborough is pleased to announce an exhibition of paintings and works on paper from the estate of the Chilean artist Claudio Bravo.
 The artist, who died in 2011, was possibly the greatest realist painter of his time.

 One could claim that the hallmark of Bravo’s work regardless of the subject is simplicity and elegance.
 Nowhere is this more visible than in his last works which were devoted to paintings of colored papers.
 Within these works the papers become abstract shapes where color and form interact with little reference to the natural world.
 These are arguably the purest of all Bravo’s works and represent a unique achievement in late twentieth century art.
-Marlborough will show eleven of these works which range in size from 10 by 13 inches to 76 by 51 inches.
-Among these larger paintings is a tour de force entitled Paper azul from 2008.
-The work is possessed of such radiance and simplicity that it might appear to have been created solely from air and blue light.
+Marlborough will show eleven of these, and among these larger paintings is a tour de force entitled Paper azul from 2008.

 The late Gerrit Henry described Bravo’s work in Art in America as “astonishing and riveting” and said his “paintings are praiseworthy in their fidelity to both the homely and the rare and for their rapt declamation of technical values that somehow bespeak the spiritual.”
 On the occasion of artist’s show of drapery paintings at Marlborough Gallery in 2000, Ken Johnson in The New York Times wrote of the paintings’ “transcendental grace” and called Bravo’s work “a tantalizing mix of the spiritual and the sensual.”
 It was Bravo’s masterful control of space and light that was central to his work and gave his paintings their “evocative calmness” and the “hallucinatory reality of a dream.”
 Bravo said of his practice, “The objects I paint transcend and magnify reality.
 I use light somewhat in the way Francisco de Zurbarán did.
 He was one of the few painters that gave true transcendent meanings to objects.
 This treatment of light makes them appear more as they are.
 Their essence is greater.”
 In his book Claudio Bravo (Rizzoli, 1985) the author and professor Edward J. Sullivan wrote, “Bravo’s art in many instances seems to straddle two worlds, that in which we exist and another slightly beyond our comprehension: Bravo has taken the real to another plane of perception.”